 - Please be advised, no toy guns of any kind will be distributed

-- Pillions need not be licensed, but road rules apply and no children under 16 are allowed to ride pillion.
+- Pillions need not be licensed, but normal road rules apply, and no children under 16 years of age are allowed to ride pillion.

-Please note: participants in the Toy Run do so at their own risk, organisers and affiliated parties are indemnified of any and all liabilities.
+Please note: bikers participate in the Toy Run at their own risk; organisers and affiliated parties are indemnified of any and all liabilities.

 You don’t have to own a motorcycle to take part, rent a Harley-Davidson for the day and join in on this awesome experience.

 Use our events section for an up-to-date overview of happenings in Cape Town.
 Also, don’t forget to subscribe to our newsletter and if you have a smart phone, add m.capetownmagazine.com to your home screen for quick access on the go!